We've launched new tax management features.

 2. Community impact referrals

 For each successful referral, make a meaningful donation to a cause chosen by the customer.
-This concept aligns with corporate social responsibility goals while incentivizing participation in a way that feels meaningful to customers.
+This is a compelling offer if your organization has social responsibility goals.
+It also incentivizes participation in a way that feels meaningful to customers.

-Content that reinforces the impact of each donation can increase participation by 45%, according to a recent Stanford experiment.
-It’s also best to “limit the choice to two or three options,” according to the International Journal of Market Research.
+Content that reinforces the impact of each donation can increase participation by 45%, according to a PayPal and Stanford University experiment.
+It’s also best to limit the charitable giving choice to two or three options, according to the International Journal of Market Research.
 This way, you won’t overwhelm customers with too many options and you’ll ensure that the causes align with your brand values.

 3. Personalized video thank-yous

-Appreciation is always appreciated.
 Surprise top referrers with a short, personalized thank-you video from someone on your leadership team.
-This unexpected gesture creates a standout moment and builds stronger relationships through direct, meaningful recognition.
+This unexpected gesture creates a standout moment and builds positive interactions through direct, meaningful recognition.

 The personal connection formed through video can be far more impactful than automated rewards.
 A short, authentic message that mentions the customer by name and acknowledges their specific contribution will deepen loyalty in a way that feels authentic and human.